marchelbling/marc.helbling.fr/content/post/2015-02-07-writing-json-c++.md

 To conform with the RFC 4627, we need to make sure every string is UTF-8 encoded and `\`, `/`, `\b`, `\f`, `\n`, `\r` and `\t` must be escaped and other control characters must be “unicode escaped” i.e. represented using `\\uxxxx`.
 We will suppose that input data is *mostly* UTF-8 encoded and will replace bad byte sequence by `\ufffd`.
 For the sake of the exercise, we will not use any library for this. [utfcpp](http://utfcpp.sourceforge.net/) or [poco](https://github.com/pocoproject/poco) would do the job.

-One important point when considering text decoding/encoding is wether the sequence should be considered signed or not.
+One important point when considering text decoding/encoding is whether the sequence should be considered signed or not.
 In our case, UTF-8 decoding/encoding will only require bit masks and shifts so the sign does not matter.

 Let’s first write a naive UTF-8 decoder; we will parse the string and transform byte sequence to code points: